 In September 2012, Lefevre laced up the spikes for the French national team yet again.
 The French squad finished a disappointing 8th in the 2012 European Championships in Holland.
 A week later, Lefevre joined "Les Bleus" at the World Baseball Classic Qualifiers in Jupiter, FL.
 Lefevre was France's starting shortstop.
 France fell to Spain and South Africa in their two contests.

 2014 saw Lefevre decide to spend the entire season with the Rouen Huskies.
 In the regular season Lefevre finished second on Rouen in batting average with a .370 clip to go along with 12 stolen bases.
-In the Challenge de France he batted .417 in three games, although he struggled defensively.
-In the 2014 European Cup hosted in Hoofddorp, Rouen went 3-2, Lefevre batted just .208 (5-for-24) with two steals and four errors in the field.
-Lefevre slumped a bit in the playoffs, batting just .227 (5-for-22) with no runs scored, 2 RBI, no stolen bases and 3 errors at shortstop.
+In the Challenge de France he batted .417 in three games.
+In the 2014 European Cup hosted in Hoofddorp, Rouen went 3-2, with wins over Nettuno, Solingen and Prague.
 Rouen fell to a strong Paris Université Club team in the semi-finals, snapping a nine-year streak as French champions.
 Overall in 2014 for Rouen, Lefevre played in 32 games, batting .321 (42-for-131) with 20 RBI and 16 stolen bases.

 In September 2014 Lefevre played for a much improved French national team.
 Under head coach Eric Gagné, Lefevre and his teammates pulled off a shocking upset of the Netherlands in the inaugural Yoshida Challenge, hosted by France.
 Lefevre excelled in the tournament, winning the award given to the top hitter, as he batted .643 (9-for-14) with 7 runs scored and 3 stolen bases.
 France then headed to Germany and the Czech Republic to take part in the 2014 European Championship.
 Lefevre played second base and third, moving over from his customary spot at shortstop.
 In the Euros, Maxime batted .250 (8-for-32) with 6 runs scored and 5 stolen bases for a French squad which finished in 6th place.